About The Book

 Whatever you think of Alexander Fiske-Harrison’s account of his quest to become a bullfighter, you have to admire his guts.
 Not literally, happily, but there are times in his year as an amateur matador in Spain in which he seems likely to learn first-hand how cruel the arena can be.
 [Read more…]

-Reviews in the International Press
+Reviews in International Newspapers

 The Herald: Alastair Mabbott, May 21st, 2011